Guide last updated by Katherine Read, April 2022

 On May 8th 1996, after the election of Nelson Mandela as President in 1994, South Africa adopted a first version of the new Constitution.
 Then, on 6th September 1996, the Constitutional Court decided that this version might not comply with the constitutional principles contained in schedule 4 to the Constitution of the Republic of South Africa, Act 200 of 1993.
 A second version was drafted, adopted on 11th October 1996 and signed into law in December 1996.
 Further amendments have since been made.
 The objective in drafting this was to ensure that it was legitimate, credible and accepted by all South Africans.
 The process of drafting the Constitution involved many South Africans in the largest public participation programme ever undertaken in the country.
 The Bill of Rights, which is incorporated into the Constitution, not only protects the individual against the State but can also be applied to relationships between individuals.
-The Constitution incorporates customary law alongside Common Law.
-See the explanatory memorandum as published on the Acts Online website which is the source of this information about the development of the constitution.
+The Constitution incorporates customary law alongside Common law.
+The Acts Online website is the source of this information about the development of the constitution.

 The South African Government Information web site offers the most up-to-date full text of the current Constitution, including amendments made since 1996.

 IALS also holds the following printed commentary on the Constitution